 - OTPs must be accredited by a federally deemed accrediting body.
 The Joint Commission has held deemed status for OTP accreditation since 2001.
 OTP’s that choose Joint Commission accreditation must be accredited under the Joint Commission’s Behavioral Health Care and Human Services Accreditation program, and each OTP program must be accredited separately.

 - If an OTP is part of an organization accredited under a different program by The Joint Commission, the OTP(s) must be accredited under the Behavioral Health Care and Human Services Accreditation program.

-- OTPs must have one active patient to be eligible for survey.
+- OTPs must be serving patients and currently providing medications for opioid use disorder to be eligible for survey.

 Application and On-site Survey

 Each OTP completes and submits a separate and unique application for accreditation to The Joint Commission (even if the OTP is a component of an already accredited organization or multiple OTPs).
 This allows The Joint Commission to provide SAMHSA a copy of the survey report for each OTP.

 Note: The health care organization’s identification number is a one-to-one match with the SAMHSA-certified OTP.
 SAMHSA will not have access to the rest of the organization’s report if other aspects of the organization were included and the certification does not cover anything other than the OTP.

 An OTP that is a component of another organization may request to have its survey done at the same time as the survey conducted for the rest of the organization.
 Unique characteristics of an OTP survey are:

 - Medication: Surveyors observe medication storage, preparation and security; procedures used to dose and dispense medication, including how patient confidentiality is protected, especially in the dosing line; procedures used to assure ingestion of medication and proper disposal of medication; and if there is adequate staffing.